2018 July 08

-Beyond his published scientific papers, a colleague authored with him a 1993 textbook:
+Beyond his published scientific papers, a colleague authored with him the 1993 textbook:

 OPC in Practice.

 Curiously, except for 2013 obscure reference in a Harvard publication;

-but well known by USDA; this gift of nature is largely ignored by the mainstream medico/pharma establishment, but now, belatedly, is increasingly the focus of new research confirming its effective and reliable impact on health; most prominently: The National Institue of Health.
+but well known by USDA; this gift of nature is largely ignored by the mainstream medico/pharma establishment.
+However, belatedly, OPC is increasingly the focus of new research confirming its effective and reliable impact on health; most prominently: The National Institue of Health.